-ITV’s new six-part drama The Loch is poised to fill the void left by Broadchurch, and is another dark tale set amid beautiful scenery.
+ITV’s six-part drama The Loch has filled the void left by Broadchurch, and is another dark tale set amid beautiful scenery.

 The Loch is set in the fictional community of Lochnafoy on the shores of Loch Ness.
 Rather than the legendary Nessie lurking beneath the waters of the iconic loch, there’s a dead body instead.
 When another man is found murdered and a human heart discovered on the shores of the loch, the hunt for a serial killer begins, pitching local cops against Glasgow imports.
 What other secrets does the small community hide?